 The average length of each in class presentation is 60 minutes including time for a discussion.

 How and when can we start?

-Grade specific presentations are available year round.
-Please contact us at 604.990.3473 for more information.
-We’ll always do our best to accommodate your scheduling needs.
+Grade specific presentations are available year-round.
+We always do our best to accommodate your scheduling needs.

 We also have several presentations that are appropriate for youth or adult groups beyond the school setting.